The Limitations of Large Width in Neural Networks: A Deep Gaussian Process Perspective: Discussion

 \section{Discussion}

-This paper shows that, across typical neural networks, Deep GP, and Bayesian neural networks, \emph{width is fundamentally detrimental after sufficient capacity is reached}.
+This paper shows that, across typical neural networks (with L2 regularization), Deep GP, and Bayesian neural networks, \emph{large width can be detrimental to model performance}.

+Even with these results, we can ask when width might be desirable?
+First, we note that our results analyze exact posteriors or MAP solutions, and does not focus on practical considerations with regards to obtaining these solutions.
+We do not consider the effect that width might have on approximate inference methods, which are commonly used with Bayesian neural networks and Deep GP in practice \citep[e.g.][]{salimbeni2017doubly,blundell2015weight,foong2020expressiveness}.
+For conventional neural networks, poor conditioning and non-convexity make it challenging to obtain a MAP solution.
+The optimization dynamics---which depend on numerous factors like learning rates, initializations, and choice of optimizer--- may be improved by width, as wider models tend to have more favorable optimization landscapes \citep{nguyen2017loss,li2018visualizing,soltanolkotabi2018theoretical,arora2019fine,du2019gradient}.
+Consequentially, wider models may obtain better performance due to these practical considerations.

-Even with that result, we can ask when large width might still be beneficial?
-Our results assume that layers are conditionally Gaussian, and different priors may have different effects.
-Researchers have touted benefits of width, both in terms of a more favorable optimization landscape \citep{nguyen2017loss,li2018visualizing,soltanolkotabi2018theoretical,arora2019fine,du2019gradient} and better generalization through the double descent phenomenon \citep{belkin2019reconciling,nakkiran2020deep,cao2020generalization}.
-Moreover, there are (non-Bayesian) infinite-width constructions that avoid the limiting kernel behavior studied in this work \citep[e.g.][]{chizat2018global,mei2018mean,golikov2020towards,yang2020feature}.
+Secondly---as noted in \cref{sec:experiments_optimized}---while we notice detrimental effects of width on neural networks with a Bayesian interpretation (i.e. inferring a parameter posterior or optimizing parameters with L2 regularization), we do not see these effects when such an interpretation does not exist (i.e. optimizing parameters with almost no L2 regularization).
+Our theoretical findings assume that layers are conditionally Gaussian, and different priors may have different effects.
+We note that much of the preliminary works on NTK assume no explicit regularization during training \citep{jacot2018neural,du2019gradient,lee2019wide} (with the notable exception of \citet{wei2019regularization}), and so our findings may be at odds with the empirical findings around these models \citep[e.g.][]{arora2020harnessing,garriga2019deep,geiger2020scaling}.
+Moreover, recent work has proposed (non-Bayesian) infinite-width constructions that avoid any limiting kernel behavior \citep[e.g.][]{chizat2018global,mei2018mean,golikov2020towards,yang2020feature}, and so our findings would not apply to these models.
 We emphasize that our results do not conflict with these prior works, but rather reflect a different perspective.
-The models we study correspond to a Gaussian prior on parameters.
-Relaxing this correspondence, for example by changing the weight decay parameter, may lessen the consequences of width that we observe.
-Nevertheless, our results suggest that the inductive bias of width is harmful, even if these undesirable effects can be avoided via careful construction.
+The models we study correspond to a Gaussian prior on parameters, and so relaxing this correspondence may lessen the consequences of width that we observe.
+Nevertheless, our results suggest that the inductive bias of width may be harmful, even if these undesirable effects can be avoided via careful construction.

 Finally, it is worth considering when one might still choose a conventional shallow GP over a deep model.
 An often-touted benefit of Gaussian processes is the ability to encode prior domain knowledge via the choice of covariance function.
 In \cref{sec:dgp_second_moments}, we prove that certain prior covariances cannot be expressed by adaptable hierarchical models.
 For example, a Deep GP that is composed of stationary GP layers cannot model anti-correlations a priori (\cref{thm:no_neg_covar}, \cref{sec:dgp_second_moments}), whereas (single-layer) stationary GP can have positive and negative prior covariances.
 Nevertheless, Deep GP are capable of modeling many common covariance functions, including the RBF, Mat\'ern, and rational quadratic kernels.
 In \cref{sec:dgp_second_moments} we demonstrate a 2-layer Deep GP construction of any width that is capable of producing prior covariances that match most isotropic kernels (\cref{thm:radial}, \cref{sec:dgp_second_moments}).
 In other words, a Deep GP can match the first and second moments of most GP, while also offering an adaptable posterior.